lcpz/awesome-copycats/README.rst

 Steamburn, Blackburn and Dremora have X colorschemes too.
 Check here_.

-**Have any suggestions?** Did you see some great stuff and you want me to port it into Awesome?
+**Have any suggestions?** Did you see some great stuff and you want me to put my claws on it?
 Feel free to email me, it might just be the next copycat!

 Author
 --------